 How food advertising and marketing can affect children and young people in the digital ageRead now ❯Marketing food to children and young people: Why it matters even more in the digital age

 This flexible degree allows you to study two modern languages ? from French, German and Spanish ? or to combine one of them with English.
 Learning a language and about how languages work (including English) opens doors to other cultures and communities, and gives you experience of the world that goes deeper than the average tourist trip.
 It can also provide a key to the global workplace.
 By the end of your studies, you'll understand how language is structured and used in different contexts and be an effective and culturally aware communicator ? attributes that are increasingly valuable in today's global environment.Learn more ❯BA (Honours) Language Studies

 If you love the written and spoken word, this course is for you.
-A comprehensive and stimulating introduction to English language and literature, it investigates how the English language is used in a variety of global contexts, and explores literature from different historical periods and in diverse cultural settings.
-You'll explore writing and speech in a wide range of forms, and develop your skills in the interpretation of literary and non-literary texts.Learn more ❯BA (Honours) English Language and Literature
+As a comprehensive and stimulating introduction to English language and literature, you'll investigate how the English language is used in a variety of global contexts, and explore literature from different historical periods and in diverse cultural settings.
+You'll explore writing and speech in a wide range of forms and develop your skills in the interpretation of literary and non-literary texts.Learn more ❯BA (Honours) English Language and Literature